McNeese Logo

 What Is a Resume?

 To apply for a job, it’s nearly always necessary to have a resume, whether you’re applying in person or through an online listing.
-Your resume is a brief overview of your personal information that is relevant to an employer, including your educational background, your employment experience, other training and qualifications, personal achievements, and other information that is relevant to an industry or job position.
+Your resume is a brief overview of your personal information relevant to employers, including your educational background, employment experience, training and qualifications, personal achievements, and other information relevant to the industry or role.

 Your resume is your personal advertisement and has the tremendously important job of making a first impression on your behalf.
-It does not need to tell your life story, but it does need to make an employer say, “I want to talk to this person!”
+It does not need to tell your life story, but it should make an employer say, “I want to talk to this person!”

 Resume Structure